toamitkumar/motion-plot/README.md

 ## Usage

+  1. Create a UIView (with frame size you wish)
+  2. Build a JSON structure with details of chart (look at examples for more)
+  3. Initialize the chart type with this json (it returns back an instance of CPTGraphHostingView)
+  4. Add the view returned to your view

-  Look at examples directory for usage options.
+  Look at examples directory for detail usage options.

 ## Contributing